acoppes/acoppes/site/_drafts/tdd-games.markdown

 * The test fails because the feature/mechanic changed, depending how much, I could consider adjusting the test before changing the mechanic, that means, using TDD for the change.
 * The test pass and validate a feature I am not using anymore, then I leave it as it is (I could decide to use it again).
 If it is too much noise I remove it.
 * The test is validating a feature that could be abstracted and decoupled from some specific content, like the feature of double jumping.
 In that case I could consider making that effort and keep the test and the feature alive.

+# What about unit tests?

+I am using Unity's Editor Mode unit tests for part of the code, for example to validate a transformation of data of an ECS system, but most of the time I add the test later to improve code, not so driven by the test first.

 # Conclusions